Textualize/textual/questions/why-no-ansi-themes.question.md

 !!!
 Changed in 0.80.0

-  Textual added a `ansi_colors` boolean to App.
+  Textual added an `ansi_color` boolean to App.
 If you set this to `True`, then Textual will not attempt to convert ansi colors.
 Note that you will lose transparency effects if you enable this setting.